Langaha pseudoalluaudi: Description

 Langaha pseudoalluaudi is a non-venomous, relatively large, arboreal snake with a unique nasal appendage protruding from their nose.
 They are a grey/brown/tan color with lighter colored banding along the whole body.
-From one account, the total length for a female was 1260mm (4.13ft) and the total length for a male was 1275mm (4.18ft).
+From one account, the total length for a female was 1260mm (4.13 ft) and the total length for a male was 1275mm (4.18 ft).

 The unique nasal appendage acts as camouflage and causes the snakes' head to look like a twig or rotten stump when viewed from the front.
 The supraocular scales are enlarged and horn-like, adding to the complexity of their camouflage.
 Prey items are likely not able to distinguish L. pseudoalluaudi from twigs when they are approached by the snake.

 Ambilobe leaf-nosed Snakes exhibit sexual dimorphism between males and females, particularly on the nasal protrusion.
 Females have a broader and flatter protrusion that is leaf-like in shape while males have a pointed spear-like protrusion.

 Distribution and habitat

 Langaha pseudoalluaudi is regionally endemic to northwestern Madagascar, near the Ambilobe region.
 Due to few encounters, the extent of the range is not well understood.

 Ambilobe leaf-nosed snakes have been observed in and around dry deciduous forests and rainforests.
-Specimens that have been found were on shrubby plants approximately 2-3 meters off the ground on the edge of forests, or crossing a path.
-Scientists noted that the habitats were relatively open and at an altitude between 80-250 meters.
+Specimens that have been found were on shrubby plants approximately 2–3 meters off the ground on the edge of forests, or crossing a path.
+Scientists noted that the habitats were relatively open and at an altitude between 80–250 meters.